tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 006.md

 - A kraken grabs out ship and snaps the mast of our ship.
 - We make it back to Bilge City, with the broken ship, then head to cash in the box we retrieved.
 - Drovak orders calamari at the tavern, believing its made of small kraken.
 - We deliver the box.
+She pins a pearl earring on Drovak.
+- Triton are typically captured by the Mamba Band after they escape out of the thousand eyes.
+-